cmuscioly/cmuscioly.github.io/about.md

       <small>Membership Chair</small>
     </div>
     <small class="text-muted"> Computer Science 2021 </small>
-    <p class="mb-1">Revanth did Science Olympiad for 5 years in middle and high school.
+    <p class="mb-1">Revanth competed in Science Olympiad for 5 years in middle and high school.
 He has a knack for memorizing vast quantities of information, which makes events like Rocks and Minerals
-    easy.
+    perfect for him.
 He also loves building and physics, and he considers the 48 hours before a tournament (in which he does not sleep, eat, or do anything but study and build) to be the quintessential
     Science Olympiad experience.
   </p>